 Key changes to postgraduate training summarised within the response include the following.

-Embedding digital methods and strengthening quantitative training whilst not losing sight of the importance of qualitative training and ensuring all students have a strong foundation in research design.
+Embedding digital methods and strengthening quantitative training while not losing sight of the importance of qualitative training and ensuring all students have a strong foundation in research design.
 Supporting the DTPs to innovate in the content and delivery of core training and strengthen the advanced training offer to students.

 Introducing ‘research in practice’ as a core component of the doctoral experience for all ESRC-funded students, including the opportunity for a three month placement in academia, policy, business or third sector organisations.